Key insights

 Expected effective date to changes to Form 6765

-The proposed changes are expected to take effect for the 2024 tax year, providing taxpayers with some time to prepare.
-Taxpayers are advised to begin building comprehensive lists of R&D business components and projects and tracking time allocated to such, to be compliant with the form changes.
-Proactive steps taken now will ease the transition and readiness for the new reporting standards.
+Taxpayers are advised to begin building comprehensive lists of R&D business components and projects and tracking allocated time to comply with the form changes.
+Proactive steps taken now can help ease the transition and readiness for the new reporting standards.

 Understanding legal precedents in R&D tax credit claims